-S (14/04/2019) Impact of severe weather (c change) disrupting the func and its ability to deliver ser tioning of the Council opportunity assessment, adaptation strategy and action er 4 Develop a Climate Change & Sustainability Strategy Adaptation Strategy being developed at Glasgow City Region level Implement the Climate Change and Sustainability Strategy To be determined 30/11/2021 To be determined 2 3 6 Director of Environment Continue to construct and maintain all buildings and infrastructure to the best possible standard to reduce likelihood of structural failure.
-Participate in Clyde And Loch Lomond Flood Risk Management Group (CALL)
+S (14/04/2019) 3.7 Impact of severe weather (caused by climate change) disrupting the functioning of the Council and its ability to deliver services. pen.
+Continue to construct and maintain all buildings and infrastructure to the best possible standard to reduce likelihood of structural failure.
+Participate in Clyde And Loch Lomond Flood Risk 2 2 4 Adaptation Strategy being developed at Glasgow City Region 30/11 level letermined 1/2021 letermined 2 3 6 Director of Environmer Management Group (CALL)